PTC Inc.: History

 2002 - The company releases Pro/ENGINEER Wildfire.
 This is the first CAD system to support web-based services.

 2005 - Acquired Arbortext for technical publishing technology.
 Acquired Aptavis for retail, footwear and apparel technology.

 2006 - Acquired Mathsoft for its engineering calculation software.
 Acquired ITEDO for its 3D technical illustration software.

 2007 - Acquired CoCreate for its direct modeling technology.

 2008 - Acquired Synapsis for its performance analytics technology to improve environmental performance of products.

 2009 - Acquired Relex Software for its reliability engineering software.

 2010 - James E. Heppelmann announced as CEO effective October 1, 2010.
-Company renames Pro/ENGINEER to PTC Creo and promises the market product design software that is scalable, open, and easy-to-use.
+Company renames Pro/ENGINEER to PTC Creo and promises the market product design software that is scalable, open, and easy to use.

 2011 - Acquired 4CS for its warranty, service, support and service parts technology.
 Acquired MKS for its application lifecycle management technology for all software development processes.

 2012 - Acquired Servigistics for its suite of service lifecycle management software.

 2013 - Acquired NetIDEAS hosting vendor for more technology deployment options.
 Acquired Enigma for its ability to deliver technical content to aftermarket service environments.
-Acquired Internet of Things platform developer ThingWorx for their software applications that connect and track network-enabled products.
+Acquired Internet of Things platform developer ThingWorx for its software applications that connect and track network-enabled products.